 Dial-a-Ride provides transportation service in areas the buses cannot navigate and is available to the general public, however it is mainly utilized by Seniors and Individuals with Disabilities who have a difficult time reaching the bus stops.
-Recently there has been an increase in Dialysis Patients.

 The Fixed Route, with deviation service, has 24 stops throughout the Globe-Miami area located near or at business centers, banking, shopping, dialysis, and medical centers, as well as governmental and municipal buildings.
 Deviation is available 3⁄4 of a mile off the regular route for an additional fee.